Probing the collective excitations of excitonic insulators in an optical cavity: collective hybrid modes

 \section{collective hybrid modes}

-In Fig.~\eqref{fig:Dpt} we show \(\Re[\mathcal{D}(q,\omega)]\) to study the spectrum of the cavity photon mode when coupled to the ground state of the s-p chain in different phases.
+In Fig.~\ref{fig:Dpt} we show \(\Re[\mathcal{D}(q,\omega)]\) to study the spectrum of the cavity photon mode when coupled to the ground state of the s-p chain in different phases (for completeness -\(\Im[\mathcal{D}(q,\omega)]\) is shown in appendix~\ref{app.imagGF}).

-{\it Excitonic insulator}-- Figs. \eqref{fig:Dpt}(a,b,c) correspond to the excitonic insulator phase; the parameters are \(V/J=4\), \( D/J=0.5\) and \(t_{sp}/J=0.5\) yielding \(\phi=0.3\).
-We examine the photon spectrum by varying electron-photon interaction strengths, \(g\).
-In the absence of latter, the photon mode with $\omega_c/J=0.1$ is dispersionless and the excitonic phase mode disperses linearly from zero.
+{\it Excitonic insulator}-- Figs. \ref{fig:Dpt}(a,b,c) correspond to the excitonic insulator phase; the parameters are \(V/J=2.5\), \( D/J=1.1\) and \(J_{sp}/J=0.5\) yielding \(\phi=0.116\).
+We examine the photon spectrum by varying electron-photon interaction strengths \(g\).
+In the absence of light-matter interaction, the bare photon branch follows \(\omega(q)=\sqrt{\omega_c^2+c^2q^2}\), with \(\hbar\omega_c/J=0.1\), while the excitonic phase mode exhibits a gap at \(q=0\) of approximately \(\omega_{\mathrm{phase}}/J \approx 0.23\), due to \(U(1)\) symmetry breaking induced by the finite \(J_{sp}\) (see appendix~ \ref{app.collective mode} for details).
+The photon branch is much more dispersive than the phase mode.
+Hence, we expect hybridization at small momenta, where the phase mode is almost dispersionless shown by a dashed line.
 The finite interaction strength \(g\) in \eqref{eq:18} hybridizes the modes, resulting in an avoiding band crossing.
 As the light-matter interaction strength increases, both branches move toward lower energies.
-For strong enough light-matter interaction of about \(g_1\approx 0.3\), the lower branch is depressed to zero, while the upper branch remains dispersive.
-Upon further increasing light-matter interaction beyond \(g_2\approx 0.4\), the energy of upper branch goes to zero near \(q=0\).
+At a critical coupling \(g_c\approx0.3\), the lower branch softens completely to zero energy at \(q=0\).
+For \(g>g_c\), the softening instead occurs at a finite critical momentum \(q_c\), beyond which the mode recovers a nonzero dispersion.
+Physically photon softening signals the onset of photon condensation; to make this explicit, within Landau–Ginzburg theory the static free‐energy for the photon quadrature \(X_q\equiv\langle \hat{a}_q +\hat{a}^\dagger_{-q}\rangle \) takes the form \(F(X_q)=\frac{1}{2}\alpha X_q^2+\frac{1}{4}\beta X_q^4\), with \(\beta>0\) and \(\alpha\propto 1+2\Pi(q,0)/[\hbar\omega(q)]\).
+Above threshold (\(\alpha>0\)) the minimum lies at \(X_q=0\), but once \(\alpha\) vanishes at the critical wavevector \(q_c\) the quartic term stabilizes a finite solution \(X_q=-2\alpha/\beta>0\).
+At $q=0$, we found $\alpha<0$ for $g>g_c\approx 0.3$.
+Although we established a condensed phase, its physical implication remains unclear.
+A tentative hypothesis is that photons may be squeezed into coherent states.
+However, the true nature of the condensed phase \cite{mazza2019superradiant, andolina2019cavity, Mazza2023} and its physical significance shall be explored in future studies.